DLorenzoLaguno17/The-Cliffborn-Islands/docs/README.md

 ﻿# The Cliffborn Islands

-The Cliffborn Islands is a plataformer game developed for Videogame Development subject in the Videogame Design and Development degree of the UPC, a university of Barcelona.
+The Cliffborn Islands is a plataformer game developed by two students of the Videogame Design and Development degree at the UPC, a university of Barcelona.
 You can go to our GitHub by clicking [here](https://github.com/DLorenzoLaguno17/The-Cliffborn-Islands).

 ## Controls